sdambo-git/spc-x-host-configuration/README.md

 ~~~

 Finally we can create the machine configuration on the cluster.
 This will cause nodes to reboot in a rolling fashion and can be monitored with `oc get mcp`.
-pay carfully attention to the output of `oc get mcp` , sometimes is not working well and the worker node/s remain in degraded  true.
+pay attention to the output of `oc get mcp` , sometimes is not working well and the worker node/s remain in degraded  true.

 ~~~bash
 $ oc create -f 99-machine-config-udev-network.yaml